India loses touch with lander on its final approach to moon | WTOP

-BENGALURU, India (AP) — India’s space agency said it lost touch Saturday with its Vikram lunar lander as it made its final approach to moon’s south pole to deploy a rover to search for signs of water.
+BANGALORE, India (AP) — India’s space agency said it lost touch with its Vikram lunar lander on Saturday as it made its final approach to the moon’s south pole to deploy a rover to search for signs of water.

 The space agency said the lander’s descent was normal until 2 kilometers (1.2 miles) from the lunar surface.

-“Let us hope for the best,” said Indian Prime Minister Narendra Modi, who was at Mission Control in the southern city of Bengaluru.
+“Let us hope for the best,” said Indian Prime Minister Narendra Modi, who was at Mission Control in the southern city of Bangalore.

-“I can understand the sadness in your face,” Modi later told gathered scientists after being briefed by the space agency chairman.
-“I have lived the moment with you when communication with spacecraft was lost.”
+“I can understand the sadness in your face,” Modi later told gathered scientists after being briefed by the space agency’s chairman.
+“I have lived the moment with you when communication with the spacecraft was lost.”

 The roughly $140 million mission, known as Chandrayaan-2, was intended to study permanently shadowed moon craters that are thought to contain water deposits that were confirmed by the Chandrayaan-1 mission in 2008.